clkruczynski/Map-Quest/README.md

 # Map-Quest
-Map quest with User Authentication, Weather App, and Traffic Preferences This project integrates REST APIs to provide essential features like weather updates, secure login authentication, and user-specific preferences for route customization.
+Map quest with User Authentication, Weather App, and Traffic Preferences.
+This project integrates REST APIs to provide essential features like weather updates, secure login authentication, and user-specific preferences for route customization.
 The application is designed to demonstrate practical API usage and enhance user experience through personalization and dynamic content.
+By incorporating real-time weather data, users can plan their day with accurate information.
+The secure login ensures that personal data is protected, while the customizable route options allow users to tailor their navigation experience based on preferences like avoiding tolls or highways.
+These features not only improve convenience and security but also showcase how APIs can be used to create a flexible and user-friendly application.